 Only the latest chatbot stats can tell us!

-So, let’s have a look at bot stats that focus on how consumers perceive and judge this slightly futuristic turn of events.
+So, let’s look at bot stats that focus on how consumers perceive and judge this slightly futuristic turn of events.

 However, let’s do so constructively.